Teddy Bridgewater Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Recent Performances

-- Bridgewater has thrown for 734 yards (244.7 ypg) on 77-of-108 passing with six touchdowns and four interceptions over his last three games.
+- Bridgewater has put up 734 passing yards (244.7 ypg) on 77-of-108 with six touchdowns against four interceptions over his last three games.

 Bridgewater's Denver Teammates